bitkom-ev/mapplic-maps/readme.md

 Features
 ------------
-Provides three Blocks with three maps: Germany, europe & World Makes use of one content type: landmark to edit & place landmarks with:
+Provides three Blocks with four  maps: Bundeslaender, Germany, europe & World Makes use of one content type: landmark to edit & place landmarks with: